 However, some studies have shown that eating fast foods or unhealthy fatty foods can contribute to skin problems, but more research is needed to verify these claims.

-2. If milk indeed does a body good, the old adage doesn’t apply so much to skin.
+- If milk indeed does a body good, the old adage doesn’t apply so much to skin.

 Drinking milk or consuming other dairy products has been associated with an increased risk of acne.

+Milk interacts with your body in a way that increases the oily substance that clogs your pores, contributing to a greater chance for breakouts.
 However, some dairy products may have this effect on your skin more than others do.
 Cheese, for example, can be worse for your skin than yogurt, which has many probiotic and anti-inflammatory benefits.

 When it comes to how milk and other dairy products affect your skin, many factors are involved.
 Consult with one of our dermatologists to learn more about the relationship between dairy products and skin care.

-3. Sugar is still a suspected culprit.
+- Sugar is still a suspected culprit.

 Sugary foods and other carbohydrates are still believed to be bad for your skin.
 These include sweetened beverages, pastas, rice, and some breads.